ByteVenture/idm-trial-reset/README.md

 Using the **IDM Trial Reset Tool** is straightforward:
 1. **Download** the appropriate version of the tool (64-bit or 32-bit) from the links provided above.
-2. **Run the Tool**: Open the tool and click the reset button to reset the trial period.
+2. **Run the Tool**: Open the tool and click the reset button to **reset the IDM trial period**.
-3. **IDM Trial Reset Registry**: The tool automatically adjusts IDM's registry entries to give you a fresh 30-day trial period.
+3. **IDM Trial Reset Registry**: The tool automatically adjusts IDM's registry entries to give you a fresh **30-day trial period**.
 4. **Verify Trial Period**: Open IDM and verify the trial reset.
 You should see an additional trial period.

 ## Frequently Asked Questions

 ### 1. Is this tool safe to use?
-   - Yes, this tool is designed for educational purposes.
+   - Yes, this tool is designed for **educational purposes**.
 However, any misuse is the responsibility of the user.
 Please support IDM by purchasing a license if you find the software useful.

 ### 2. Does this work with all IDM versions?
    - Yes, the tool supports various IDM versions, including **IDM 64-bit**, **IDM 2022**, **IDM 2023**, and the **latest IDM 2024**.

 ### 3. Can I download IDM for free?
-   - Yes, IDM offers a 30-day free trial period, which you can use to evaluate the software.
+   - Yes, IDM offers a **30-day free trial period**, which you can use to evaluate the software.
 The IDM Trial Reset Tool extends this evaluation period without permanent changes.

+### 4. Can we reset the IDM trial period again and again?
+   - This tool allows resetting the trial multiple times for extended testing.
+However, misuse may violate IDM’s terms.

+### 5. Is IDM trial reset good?
+   - This tool is effective for extended evaluations.
+Still, purchasing IDM is recommended if it meets your long-term needs.

 ## Supported Platforms